pierzen/OQ_Analysis/README.md

 PostGIS Spatial Analysis can be done for the Planet OSM, or simply a region or even specific features such as buildings extracted from an Overpass query for a specific ( BBOX - datetime).
 [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis)
-PgSnapshot Schema is a simplified way to import OSM data into PostGIS for analyssis.
+PgSnapshot Schema is a simplified way to import OSM data into PostGIS for analysis.

 See [postgis_load_with_osmosis_schema.md](postgis_load_with_osmosis_schema.md) for informations how to create a PostGIS database with the Osmosis PgSnapshot Schema and load OSM data.